 The Graduate School recognizes a difference in purpose, which is reflected in the requirements, for two types of advanced degrees: academic and professional.
 Of the master's degrees conferred at the University, the Master of Arts and Master of Science are academic in nature.
 The Master of Arts and the Master of Science degrees have similar requirements, the general major area determining which degree is conferred.
 Programs for both degrees are strongly oriented towards research and the creation of new knowledge.

 The professional master's degree emphasizes practical application of knowledge for solving problems.
-The professional graduate degrees currently conferred are Master of Accounting, Master of Agriculture, Master of Applied Statistics, Master of Architectural Engineering, Master of Architecture, Master of Biotechnology, Master of Business Administration, Master of Education, Master of Engineering, Master of Environmental Pollution Control, Master of Finance, Master of Fine Arts, Master of Forest Resources, Master of Geographic Information Systems, Master of Health Administration, Master of Homeland Security, Master of International Affairs, Master of Landscape Architecture, Master of Leadership Development, Master of Manufacturing Management, Master of Music, Master of Music Education, Master of Professional Studies, Master of Project Management, Master of Public Administration, and Master of Software Engineering.
+The professional graduate degrees currently conferred are Master of Accounting, Master of Applied Statistics, Master of Architectural Engineering, Master of Architecture, Master of Biotechnology, Master of Business Administration, Master of Education, Master of Engineering, Master of Engineering Management, Master of Environmental Pollution Control, Master of Finance, Master of Fine Arts, Master of Geographic Information Systems, Master of Health Administration, Master of International Affairs, Master of Landscape Architecture, Master of Leadership Development, Master of Manufacturing Management, Master of Music, Master of Music Education, Master of Professional Accounting, Master of Professional Studies, Master of Project Management, Master of Public Administration, Master of Public Health, Master of Science in Nursing, and Master of Software Engineering.

 For all master's degrees, a minimum of 30 credits is required.
 At least 18 credits at the 500-level or above (with at least 6 credits of 500-level in professional master's programs) must be included in the program and a significant culminating or "capstone" experience or other mechanism to demonstrate evidence of analytical ability and synthesis of material is required.

 A degree is not conferred for a mere collection of credits.
-A well-balanced, unified, and complete program of study is required, including the preparation and acceptance of a high-quality written document (thesis, paper, or project report) or other approved culminating experience.
+A well-balanced, unified, and complete program of study is required, including the preparation and acceptance of a high-quality, approved culminating experience.
 The overall program of the student frequently will exceed the minimum requirements as specified under the Additional Specific Requirements for the degree title.

 A student may meet the degree requirements by either full- or part-time enrollment and by attendance in any combination of semesters and summer sessions.
 The student who interrupts the continuity of registration faces the possibility of not being granted permission to return.